 c) Program of Study

-The Program of Study is a qualitative assessment of a program's coverage of the competencies (i.e., technical and cross-functional competencies) stated in USGIF's GEOINT EBK.
+The Program of Study is a qualitative assessment of a program's coverage of the competencies stated in USGIF's GEOINT EBK.
 The Program of Study has two parts, a course list and an external activities list.